 - Provide guidance, encouragement and support to patients in their treatment program.

 - Maintain logs and records on patient behavior, security checks, prescriptions provided to and taken by patients, etc.

-- Provide phone support for crisis calls from the public and bed management/admission requests from health care facilities, such as Harrison Hospital, and other referral sources, such as family.
+- Provide phone support for crisis calls from the public and bed management/admission requests from health care facilities, such as St. Michael's Hospital, and other referral sources, such as family.

 - Observe urinalysis collection.

 - May assist the physician (or other health care provider) in documenting patient medical/nursing problems and providing support in the delivery of patient care; ensures prescription orders and other ordered health care referrals are implemented and that individualized patient self-care treatment plans are met.

 - Perform other duties as required including assistance with food service to patients and resident guests, housekeeping and laundry duties as needed.